atidyshirt/MacOS-Dotfiles/README.md

   REQUIREMENTS FOR INSTALL

-      iterm2    - terminal emulator
+      alacritty - terminal emulator
-                - use ligatures, change font > FiraCode Nerd Font

       firefox   - browser
-                - you will need the extention firefox color to change the top two corners
+                - you will need the extention firefox called pywalfox in order to theme
                 - download tabless extention to put the wallpaper as firefox startup

       spotify   - music player

       Übersicht - top bar (may require additional setup)
                 - will have to manually load widgets
+                - use my fork of Simplebar to get same bar as mine

-      neovim    - will have to launch vim using 'vi' command, then type ':PlugInstall' once you do this all symbols should appear
+      neovim    - will have to launch vim using 'vi' command, then type ':PlugInstall' once you do this all symbols should appear, you will need to make sure you are using same font as me to load symbols

       vscode    - will have to install via download, and have to use wal theme